Kaleado/cwm-website-material-new/p3-team.md

   - ScrollFire.
   - Responsive images.
   - Centering images in Bootstrap.
 - This section will be segmented into two halves: a large banner heading to the left, and a set of team profiles to the right.
 When we resize the page, the banner will relocate above the team member profiles.
 The images will also dynamically resize to fit the window size as well.
+- Download another large image for our banner - name it `team.jpg`, and save it in `css`.

 ## The Team Banner

 - *index.html*:
   - As usual, we add our `<div>` to wrap our entire section in.

   ```
   <div id="team">
 	  <!-- Our team section will be going here. -->
   </div>
   ```

   - We also add a half screen-spanning column inside our div.
 Also note that we use `.col-xs-12` to ensure that the banner heading will stretch to fill the screen on smaller displays:

   ```
   <div class="col-xs-12 col-md-6 text-center teamHeading">
 	  <h1>Meet Our Team</h1>